 These are the questions every business is asking.

 However, answering these questions is becoming more complicated by the day.
 Brands must overcome challenges like third-party cookie deprecation and rising data privacy concerns and regulations.
 There are also numerous online and offline marketing channels that each house their own measurement.

 Bringing all your marketing data together and attributing your efforts accurately to sales can be difficult, but it’s still possible.
 At Goodway Group, we help businesses identify the precise amount of lift marketing channels that are contributing to sales outcomes.

 Defining Incremental Lift

-If you shut off your advertising campaign tomorrow, customers will still make purchases.
+If you shut off your advertising campaign tomorrow, customers might still make purchases.
 But how much more would they have made had the campaign been live?
 This “more” is called incremental lift – what happens when all else is held constant and something changes in response to a stimulus.

-Understanding Incremental Lift Types
+Understanding Incremental Lift Tests

 Control vs. Exposed Lift Study

 This lift study is the gold standard in public health.
 For example, a portion of your target audience receives an ad, while the other doesn’t.

 How it’s done: To run a control vs. exposed lift study, you identify the KPI you hope to measure.
 Then, find two populations that have performed similarly historically with that KPI.